POEM procedure restored the patient’s ability to swallow | Case study

 Upper gastrointestinal endoscopy was performed well, and the fundus part of the stomach was deemed normal.
 The gastroesophageal junction from incisors is at 42 cm which lies within the normal range (32–50 cm).
 CO2 insufflation was done for better visibility.
 At 9 cm above the gastroesophageal junction, with a T knife, submucosal tunneling was done.
 Circular muscle was cut with hybrid knife and the tunnel was closed with Olympus clips.
 The procedure was uneventful.

-The oral gastrograffin test was done, and it showed a free flow of gastrograffin across the gastroesophageal junction without any retention depicting a successfull outcome of the procedure.
+Post POEM Procedure in Hyderabad at PACE Hospitals, the patient was shifted to ICU and was kept on observation.
+The necessary medicines, antibiotics, multivitamins, antiemetics, analgesics, antipyretics & other supportive care were given.
+The oral gastrograffin test was done, and it showed a free flow of gastrograffin across the gastroesophageal junction without any retention, depicting a successful outcome of the procedure.
 The test showed no contrast extravasation.
-Gradually the patient started achieving symptomatic stability and liquid diet was initiated.
+Gradually the patient started achieving symptomatic stability, and a liquid diet was initiated.

 The patient was discharged haemodynamically stable and advised to take up liquid diet for three days followed by semisolid diet for five days.
 After every meal, lukewarm water is prescribed.
 The patient was also instructed to contact PACE Hospitals at once in case of fever, abdominal pain or vomiting developed.